BlueKilvin/VR-3D-Reconstruction/README.md

 ### Credits:

 * Initial map image provided by Jens Meyer and altered by Steve Albers.
-* Special thanks to Corvy who provided technical advice.
+* Special thanks to Corvy.